Characterizations of symplectic polar spaces: Abstract

 \section{Abstract}

-A polar space $\cS$ is said to be symplectic if it admits an embedding $\ve\colon \cS \rightarrow \PG(V)$ such that the $\ve$-image $\ve(\cS)$ of $\cS$ is defined by an alternating form of $V$.
+A polar space $\cS$ is called symplectic if it admits a projective embedding $\ve\colon \cS \rightarrow \PG(V)$ such that the image $\ve(\cS)$ of $\cS$ by $\ve$ is defined by an alternating form of $V$.
 In this paper we characterize symplectic polar spaces in terms of their incidence properties, with no mention of peculiar properties of their embeddings.
-This is relevant especially when $\cS$ admits different (non isomorphic) embeddings, as it is the case (precisely) when $\cS$ is defined over a field of characteristic $2$.
+This is relevant especially when $\cS$ admits different (non isomorphic) embeddings, as it is the case when $\cS$ is defined over a field of characteristic $2$.

 \leftline{{\bfseries MSC:} 51A50, 51B25, 51E24 } \leftline{{\bfseries Keywords:} polar spaces, embeddings, hyperplanes, hyperbolic lines }